 Well hello there!
 Finally, I decided that it’s time to continue my home improvements thread.
-This time it’s about beautiful bathrooms – the kind of bathroom that looks good enough to live in!
+This time it’s about beautiful bathroom improvement ideas – for the kind of bathroom that looks good enough to live in!
 Bathrooms like that, whose size is of no real importance, have all something in common; their design is based on a seamless continuity with the rest of the house.
 So, time to fuel up our inspiration with an assortment of different bathroom styles.
 After all, spring and fall are the best two seasons for carrying out home improvement projects, so this might be just the thing you need right now.

 We all love a well designed bathroom in our homes.
 So what makes a good bathroom?
 Is it the tiles?
 The accents?
 The wallpapers?
 Its super expensive: ‘this is why I’m broke’ tub?
 Or its trendy bronze/copper/midnight black accent faucets?
 Actually none of the above, AND yet, all of the above at the same time.
 Huh??
 I know I probably just lost you, but bear with me for a minute.

 The next big thing to consider is the wash basin.
 Choosing one ahead of time will definitely help in finalizing all the detail planning that is required for a proper plumbing installation.
 Just like the tub, the wash basin is a style setter.
 And it’s fun choosing the right one with so many possibilities in plain view at a showroom.

-Some bathroom improvement ideas to consider are: a blend of different tiles and materials and create highlights.
+Some bathroom improvement ideas to consider are: a blend of different tiles and materials to create zones and highlights.
+Use more lighting (i.e. pendant lights can make a very stylish design statement in a bathroom).
 Pick the grouting color with overall coordination in mind.
 Nothing wrong with a brass grout.
 Consider adding organic elements for juxtaposition.
 Shelves and cabinets can accommodate your storage needs (try to incorporate enough of them in your design).
 Invest in a beautiful mirror.
 Round ones are definitely trending now, but you can’t go wrong with a statement vintage one either!

 Almost any bathroom remodeling can be completed within three to seven days provided that your design plan is in order.
 Now remember, that plumbing installations have a usual lifetime span of 20+ years (for galvanized steel) and 40+years (for brass and copper) piping.
-If you’re considering remodeling, then be sure that the key plumbing components are still in good order.
+So if you’re considering remodeling, then be sure that the key plumbing components are still in good order.
 Always check for possible leaks.
-Consider replacing any plumbing if its age is anywhere near the end of its expected lifetime.
+And consider replacing any plumbing if its age is anywhere near the end of its expected lifetime.

 If you have stayed with me this far, then go an extra yard and tell me what is your dream bathroom like.
 Would you go for a uniform, clean, crisp, white on white design?
 Or perhaps, add brass/copper accents for a more rustic or chic glamorous style?
 Better yet, have your copper piping out for open viewing for an industrial style.
 So many choices!
 So many possibilities!